 What about cats?
 Because cats don’t generally have a sweet tooth, it’s rare for them to eat chocolate.
 Chocolate milk is often the closest they come but it is comparatively quite low in theobromine.

-While it should never be given as a treat, one piece of chocolate won’t kill them.
+While it should never be given as a treat, one tiny piece of chocolate or a tiny egg won’t kill them.
 And if they grab a small piece off the table, don't panic.

 If it's an egg shaped treat they're after, why not try something that will actually be good for them.
 My Daily Boosters are a great alternative...